hasherezade/sig_finder/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/pem6dwj7lfpuxc37?svg=true)](https://ci.appveyor.com/project/hasherezade/sig-finder)

 Allows to find binary signatures with wildcards in a given buffer.
-Example of a valid signature:
+The wildcard is defined by `?` and can be used to mask one nibble.
+Examples of valid signatures:

+`23 56 12 68`

+`55 0?
+34 12`

 `40 ??
 4?
 8? e?`